-- When you are asked to Clap, you will be given a number.
+- 0 - When you are asked to Clap, you will be given a number.
 Clap your hands that many times. - When you are asked to Twirl, you will be given a number.
 Turn completely around that many times. - When you are asked for Count, announce how many actions you have performed.
 This is the sum of the numbers you have been given to date.

+You are an ACROBAT

+'''

+class

 ACROBAT

-''' feature
+feature

 clap (n: INTEGER)

--- Clap'n' times and adjust'count'.

-twirl (n: INTEGER) '''
+do

-do -- Twirl 'n' times and adjust 'count'.
+-- Clap 'n' times and adjust 'count'.

-'''

 end

-'''

-'''
+twirl (n: INTEGER)

+do

+-- Twirl 'n' times and adjust 'count'.

+end

 count: INTEGER

 end

 '''